LM-Commons/lmc-rbac-mezzio/docs/docs/strategies.md

 ## What are strategies?

-A strategy is an object that listens to the `AbstractGuardMiddleware::EVENT_NAME` event.
+A strategy is an object that listens to the `AuthorizedEvent::EVENT_UNAUTHORIZED` event.
 It is used to perform an action access to a resource is unauthorized by LmcRbacMezzio.

 By default, LmcRbacMezzio does not register any strategy for you.